wp-insider/simple-membership/simple-membership/readme.txt

 * Option to configure PayPal payment buttons for memberships (one-time and recurring payments).
 * Option to configure Stripe payment buttons for memberships (one-time and recurring payments).
 * Option to configure Braintree payment buttons for memberships (one-time payments).
+* The plugin is actively maintained and we are working on new features for the plugin.
+* Browse the [plugin documentation](https://simple-membership-plugin.com/simple-membership-documentation/) to learn more about the features of this plugin.

 = Language Translations =